wolfram-carbide/abhirathsharma.com/src/content/posts/chai-intelligence.md

 L-theanine is an amino acid found in tea.
 It produces a relaxed but alert state, and has been recommended by folks like Andrew Huberman.
 However, the amount in my cup would have been 20-40mg, way lower than the recommended 200mg.
 Noticeable effect but not major.

 So could I have prevented that interview headache with a few cups of chai?
 Probably not.
 The chai helped months later because I'd finally stopped creating the conditions for a headache in the first place.
-The sweater, the blanket, the sofa - that was the real medicine.
-The chai just made it taste better.

 ---

 :::aside